ofmohamm/SU-WaterCam-PCB/README.md

 # SU WaterCam PCB

-This repository contains the KiCad design files for **WaterCam**, a custom PCB integrating the FLIR Lepton thermal camera, Bosch BNO055 IMU, Multitech mDot LoRa module, and Witty Pi 4 RTC board.
+This repository contains the KiCad design files for a custom PCB for **SU-WaterCam**, integrating the FLIR Lepton thermal camera, Bosch BNO055 IMU, Multitech mDot LoRa module, and Witty Pi 4 RTC board.

 ---